highlightxyz/generative-art/README.md

 | hl.tx.gasPrice        | A random whole number from 10–200                        |
 | hl.tx.gasUed          | A random whole number from 10–100                        |

 While testing, you may want to fix certain values and not let hl-gen.js randomly generate them.
 For example, you might want to fix `hl.tx.hash` and `hl.tx.tokenId` to ensure that all of the random functions produce the same values when the page is refreshed.
-To do this, can use query parameters to specify the values you would like to fix.
+To do this, you can use query parameters to specify the values you would like to fix.
 The following table outlines the query parameter keys to use for the various values:

 | Value                 | Query parameter key |
 | --------------------- | ------------------- |